 Background

-A history of work at the site
+A history of fieldwork at the site and its ramifications...

 In 1937, John Pendlebury and team started excavations with the permission of the Greek archaeological authorities via the British School at Athens at the remote and rugged mountaintop site of Karphi, 1140m above sea level in the Lasithi mountains of Crete.
 The site had previously been reconnoitred by Arthur Evans, who noted the remains of massive buildings between the peaks of Karphi and Mikri Koprana.
 The result of excavation was the unexpected discovery of the streets, squares, houses, storerooms and shrines of an exceptionally large town, founded here in the mysterious, chaotic era at the end of the east Mediterranean Bronze Age.
 Pendlebury put together a fairly comprehensive report with schematic site plan and catalogue of the very numerous finds, including some early colour photographs.
 The finds were taken to the Museum of Heraklion.
 Pendlebury intended to, and did, complete only the excavation of the saddle area between Mikri Koprana and Karphi (about a fifth of the site's total area) leaving the rest of the site for future research.
 Work stopped in summer 1939.